cropmosaiks/Featurization/README.md

   - Most runs will push the given memory to its limit, and sometimes past
   - We have tried to implement aggressive memory recovery through deletion of objects and garbage collection

+## Future Work

+suggested ways to expand this work

+## Contributing

+Code of conduct, access, API, etc